Grand Rapids Public Museum Offers Field Trips for Kids

 With 45 ethnic groups in West Michigan, the Newcomers: The People of This Place exhibit showcases how these people have come to call it home.
-More than 600 artifacts and images are on display dating from the first French fur traders to the latest influx of refugees escaping wars and others seeking a better standard of living.
+Showcasing more than 600 artifacts and images dating from the first French fur traders to the latest influx of refugees escaping wars and others seeking a better standard of living.
 Each object tells a fascinating story about our newcomers: stories of work, play and families; of religion and prejudice; cultural traditions and more.

 SIT BACK AND EXPLORE THE SKY!

 The Chaffee Planetarium is a great add-on for field trips offering shows ranging from space, science, entertainment, art documentary and live sky shows to see what is in that evening’s sky.
-With a complete renovation in 2014, the planetarium offers state-of-the-art technology and immersive surround sound for an unbelievably rich and realistic experience.
+The planetarium now boasts Digistar 6 technologies featuring the latest in resolution quality, content features and immersive surround sound for an out of this world experience.